tonytomov/jqGrid/README.md

 jqGrid's Home page can be found <a href="http://www.trirand.com/blog">here</a>.

-Working examples of jqGrid, with explanations, can be found here
+Working examples of jqGrid, with explanations, can be found <a href="http://www.trirand.com/jqgrid/jqgrid.html">here</a>